 - Canyon Challenge, the student business startup competition

-In the spirit of entrepreneurialism, GCU has developed nine local enterprises.
+In the spirit of entrepreneurialism, GCU has developed 10 local enterprises.
 These enterprises offer student worker positions, providing them with hands-on experience that directly supports their business degree.
-Students become equipped for future business success while integrating ethical business practices in alignment with conscious capitalism.
+Students can learn to integrate ethical business practices in alignment with conscious capitalism.
 The profits of these enterprises are then reinvested back into the university to help keep tuition costs affordable and provide scholarship opportunities.

 - GCU Golf Course

 Your entrepreneurial mindset will look at adversity and see opportunity, envision a way to pivot, improve, and leverage current conditions to help find a business solution, which in turn helps communities prosper.

 GCU’s startup business accelerator, Canyon Ventures, housed 25 companies and employed 73 GCU students and 24 GCU alumni as of March 2023.
 Through Canyon Ventures, these startups receive mentorship, training and connections to foster an evolving and collaborative environment.

 Students are given the opportunity to see their entrepreneurial ideas come to life or support other ventures with their degree-related skills.
 Students receive the opportunity to hone their skills while utilizing their creativity in this entrepreneurial environment.

 The ventures provide openings across different industries including:

 Through Canyon Ventures, local startups are supported while students are equipped to take their knowledge and skills into the community.
 This investment in the community provides a route to encourage local business which can then bring jobs and opportunity into West Phoenix.